 Boris Johnson says transgender women should not compete in women’s sport

+Johnson made the comments during a visit to a hospital in Welwyn Garden City on Wednesday in the wake of transgender cyclist Emily Bridges being prevented from riding at the National Omnium Championships in Derby last weekend.

+Bridges, who began hormone therapy last year, had been due to race for the first time in the female category after British Cycling gave the 21-year-old the green light to enter but Union Cycliste Internationale ruled her ineligible.

-‘I don’t think biological males should be competing in female sporting events.
-Maybe that’s a controversial thing to say, but it just seems to me to be sensible.’
+“I don’t think that biological males should be competing in female sporting events.
+And maybe that’s a controversial thing… but it just seems to me to be sensible,” the Prime Minister said.

-Prime Minister Boris Johnson has said he does not believe “biological men” should compete in women’s sporting events after the head of Team GB’s Olympic cycling programme backed calls for transgender riders to be banned from women’s races.

-Johnson said his view on the inclusion on transgender athletes in women’s sport would be seen as “controversial” but said it was “sensible” amid the “complexities and sensitivities” of wider transgender issues.
+“That doesn’t mean that I’m not immensely sympathetic to people who want to change gender, to transition.
+It’s vital that we give people the maximum possible love and support in making those decisions.

+“But these are complex issues and I don’t think they can be solved with one swift, easy piece of legislation.
+It takes a lot of thought to get this right.”

 Register for free to continue reading